moraneus/TP-DejaVu/README.md

         -m, --mode              specifies output modes. by default no one is active.
         -p, --prediction        indicates whether prediction is required, along with the size of the prediction parameters.
         -t, --prediction_type   specifies prediction approach. by default smart approach is activated.
+        -e, --expected_verdict  specifies the expected prediction verdict (1=True, 0=False).
+By default the tool will predict all possibilities if not expected verdict has given.
         -c, --clear             indicating whether to clear generated files and folder. value of '1' is for cleaning.

 #### Some Execution Examples